GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Attribute "realizingConnector" of InformationFlow referencing Connector

-Specifies the fact that a Logical Item Exchange is allowed on the Logical Interface Connection.
+Specifies the fact that a Logical Item Exchange is allowed on the Logical Connection.
 ## LCPDdefiningDetailOfLCP
 1 [Logical Connection Point Definition](#Logical-Connection-Point-Definition) LCPDdefiningDetailOfLCP 0..* [Logical Connection Point](#Logical-Connection-Point)